 The Vanier Canada Graduate Scholarship (Vanier CGS) program provides funding to world-class doctoral nominees, both nationally and internationally, who will positively contribute to the country's economic, social and research-based growth.
-For more information about the program, please refer to the About Us section of our website.
+For more information about the program, refer to the About Us section of our website.

-- attract and retain top-tier doctoral talent, both nationally and internationally
+- attract and retain top-tier doctoral talent, both nationally and internationally;

-- develop their leadership potential
+- develop their leadership potential;

-- position them for success as research leaders of tomorrow
+- position them for success as research leaders of tomorrow.

-Because the selection committees are multidisciplinary in nature, providing examples/evidence to support the assessment in comparison to the norms particular to the research area(s) is very useful.
-The following are some examples of useful information:
+Since the selection committees are multidisciplinary in nature, providing evidence and examples to support the assessment in comparison to normal expectations for PhD students in the research area(s) is very useful.
+For example, it would be useful to:

 It is the applicant’s responsibility to provide referees with the information that they need in order to complete their assessments.

 Referees must complete all sections of the assessment online via ResearchNet.
 They will not be able to upload documents in ResearchNet or submit assessments off-line.
 Only once all sections (including the section requiring information about the referee) have been completed will the submit button be available.

 The following best practices and considerations should be taken into account when providing a referee assessment:

 - Be accurate, fair, clear and balanced.